avoidwork/woodland/README.md

 Registers middleware for a route. `path` is a regular expression (as a string), and if not passed it defaults to `/.*`.
 See `always()` if you want the middleware to be used for all HTTP methods.

 All HTTP methods are available on the prototype (partial application of the third argument), e.g. `get([path,] ...fn)` & `options([path,] ...fn)`.

+## DTrace
+DTrace probes are in a set of core functions, which can be enabled by setting `dtrace: true` for factory options, and watched with `dtrace.sh`; not recommended for production.

 ## License
 Copyright (c) 2019 Jason Mulligan